Poems by Edgar Allan Poe: Fairy-Land (1829)

-Robert Pinsky, who held the title of Poet Laureate of the United States from 1997–2000, said "Fairy-Land" was one of his favorite poems.
+Robert Pinsky, who held the title of Poet Laureate of the United States from 1997 to 2000, said "Fairy-Land" was one of his favorite poems.

 Fanny (1833)

 First published in the Baltimore Saturday Visiter on May 18, 1833, the poem laments the death of a young love.
 It was originally signed only as "TAMERLANE."

 For Annie (1849)

 "For Annie" was written for Nancy L. (Heywood) Richmond (whom Poe called Annie) of Westford, Massachusetts.
-Richmond was married to Charles B. Richmond of Lowell, Massachusetts and Poe developed a strong platonic, though complicated, relationship with her.
+Richmond was married to Charles B. Richmond of Lowell, Massachusetts, and Poe developed a strong platonic, though complicated, relationship with her.
 It was at Nancy's (Heywood) family farm in Westford, Massachusetts that Poe would stay, at the invitation of the Lowell couple, while lecturing in Lowell.
 It was here that the relationship developed.
 He even wrote to her of purchasing a "cottage" in Westford just to be closer to her and her family.
 The poem was first set to be published on April 28, 1849 in the journal Flag of our Union, which Poe said was a "paper for which sheer necessity compels me to write."
 Fearing its publication there would consign it "to the tomb of the Capulets," he sent it to Nathaniel Parker Willis for publication in the Home Journal on the same day as Flag of Our Union.
 The poem talks about an illness from which Richmond helped Poe recover.
 It speaks about "the fever called 'Living'" that has been conquered, ending his "moaning and groaning" and his "sighing and sobbing."
 In a letter dated March 23, 1849, Poe sent the poem he wrote to Richmond saying, "I think the lines 'For Annie' (those I now send) much the best I have ever written."

 Nancy Richmond would officially change her name to Annie after her husband's death in 1873.
-A large Granite Marker was erected for Poe at the historic Heywood home in Westford, Massachusetts where he stayed.
-Annie L. Richmond is buried in a Lowell, Massachusetts cemetery with her husband Charles.
+A large Granite Marker was erected for Poe at the historic Heywood home in Westford, Massachusetts, where he stayed.
+Annie L. Richmond is buried in a Lowell, Massachusetts, cemetery with her husband Charles.